OmenMon/omenmon.github.io/build.md

   * There are currently no external package dependencies, so this step can be skipped
 * Build with `make build` started from the project root directory
   * Depending on the build environment, you might need to edit the path to `msbuild.exe` inside `make.cmd`
+  * You can set the assembly version number and word using build properties: `-p:AssemblyVersion=1.2.3.4 -p:AssemblyVersionWord=Custom`, an `AssemblyMetadata` `Timestamp` field will be added automatically in such scenarios with the format `yyyy-MM-dd HH:mm`
 * To test some of the functionality, run `make test`
   * Note: this will change the keyboard backlight color for testing purposes
 * To tidy up, use `make clean`.
 This does not remove the downloaded packages, if any.